ShawXh/node2ket/data_preprocess/README.md

 Three files will be generated:

-A file that contains the edges after removing a part of edges.
+A file that contains the edges after removing a part of edges:
 - /data/ca-GrQc-net.txt-masked

 A file that contains the removed edges: